kneehit/Ad-Demand/README.md

 - [ ] Feature Engineering
 - [ ] Extract Image Features using CNN architecture(s)
 - [ ] Build the neural network architecture
-- [ ] Evaluate on the Test Dataset
+- [ ] Evaluate on the Test Dataset.